Welcome to today's edition of the Rush 24-7 podcast.

 And this audience is so massive.

-Uh our audience rate growth is through the roof, too.
+Our audience rate growth is through the roof, too.

-I always say every year, if everybody in the audience just gave a dollar.
+I always say every year, if everybody in the audience just gave a dollar, why we would set charitable donation records around the world if everybody just gave a dollar.

-We really do illustrate here the volume concept.
+Now, we really do illustrate here the volume concept.

 It doesn't take a lot as long as a lot of individuals are involved.

-But here's what I'm gonna do.
+But here's what I'm going to do.

 And I always try to get a little bit more than I did the previous year.

-So we're gonna start.
+So we're going to start.

-Catherine and I will start with uh $500,000.
+Catherine and I will start with $500,000.

-That will be our donation this year to get things started here, and then we'll start adding up from that when I'm sure a half hour into this.
+And then we'll start adding up from that when I'm sure a half hour into this.

 We may already be at that level anyway from the grand total so far from all of you in the audience.

-So again, the phone number if you want to donate's 877-379-8888, or just go to rushlimbaugh.com, right the top of the webpage there.
+Or just go to rushlimbaugh.com right at the top of the webpage there.

-It'll tell you everything you need to know about how to donate to the Curathon.
+It'll tell you everything you need to know about how to donate to the cur-a-thon, Leukemia and Lymphoma Society of America.

 Back right after this.

-And we're back, open line Friday, Rush Limbaugh.
+And we're back, Open Line Friday, Rush Limbaugh.

-We'll start the top of the next hour with Mr. Trump, who uh more and more people beginning to believe he's serious about this, is actually going to do it.
+We'll start the top of the next hour with Mr. Trump, who more and more people beginning to believe he's serious about this, is actually going to do it.

-Actually gonna run for president.
+Actually going to run for president.

-You know, it's a missed it's interesting about Obama.
+You know, it's interesting about Obama.

 We really learn.